-Finding an agent whose personal and professional values align with yours is the real secret to success.
+66 Finding an agent whose personal and professional values align with yours is the real secret to success.

 Have questions of your own?
+Drop us a line at sell@corcoran.com to connect with an agent.
 When you're enlisting the assistance of an agent to sell your apartment-and signing a contract of exclusivity with her-it's essential to have a good feeling about the relationship.
 After all, you will be spending plenty of time working together over the next few months, and there may be moments of stress now and then.
 How do you know if an agent is the right person to sell your home?
 Do a little detective work, and ask a few pointed questions, before you sign on the dotted line.
 Above all, finding an agent whose personal and professional values align with yours is the real secret to success.